mukeshkumar1110/OS-Linux-commands-Shell-script/README.md

 fi
 ```
 $ chmod 755 ifcompound.sh
 $ ./ifcompound.sh
 ## OUTPUT
 ```
 ./ifcompound.sh: line 1: #!/bin/bash: No such file or directory
 The file exists and you can write to it
 ```

-# Using the case command
+# using the case command
 cat >casecheck.sh
 ```bash
 case $USER in